laura-bucknall/mt-git-intro/git.md

 ## Help improve this document

-Have u spoted a typo, smelling eror, inaccuracy or think this document is missing a key aspect of Git?
+Have u spotted a typo, spelling error, inaccuracy or think this document is missing a key aspect of Git?
 Read on to find out how you can fix and contribute, using Git of course!

 ### Forking projects